nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 ### Step 2: Accredited System ID (ASID) Lookup for an external service (brokered via SSP) ###

-When the client wants to query an external service brokered through the Spine Security Proxy (e.g. a GP Connect API), the client **MUST** use an organisation ODS code for the target organisation and the nhsMHSPartyKey (identified in step 1) to lookup the Accredited System ID (ASID) as follows:
+When the client wants to query an external service brokered through the Spine Security Proxy (for example, a GP Connect API), the client **MUST** use an organisation ODS code for the target organisation and the nhsMHSPartyKey (identified in step 1) to lookup the Accredited System ID (ASID) as follows:

 **Search criteria:**
 - Organisational code